 Allows expulsion of mana to environment

 Allows transfer of mana to and from capacitive items with direct contact

 Maximum transfer rate 140.0 mp/s (fcs)

-Requires 5 points in Intrinsic Clarity
+Requires 5 ranks in Intrinsic Clarity

 Channel Mastery (0/10) (+)

 Allows intuitive control of channeled skill intensity